top of page

 How do I book and pay for sessions?

-Fill out the contact form here, and I will email you an intake form to fill out.
-Once you send this back, we will organise a time for your free intake call.
+Fill out the contact form here.
+I will email you to organise a time for your free intake call.
 From there, if you decide to book in with me, I will email you a consent and confidentiality form to sign and send back to me.
 Once this is all done, we can lock in a time and format for our first session.

 Art therapy is currently not funded through the Medicare scheme.
 You will need to pay out of pocket.
 I will send out an invoice to your provided email after the completion of our session.